-What consent to an activity like OAE might mean is complex and not easily resolved, in part because of different understandings of consent (Wong, 2016).
-Regardless, in the context of infrastructure development projects, climate mitigation activities, and international law, it is considered best practice to obtain the free, prior, and informed consent of affected communities (Rayner et al., 2013; WRI, 2007).
+What consent to an activity like OAE might mean is complex and not easily resolved, in part because of different understandings of consent (Wong 2016).
+Regardless, in the context of infrastructure development projects, climate mitigation activities and international law, it is considered best practice to obtain the free, prior, and informed consent of affected communities (Rayner et al. 2013; Sohn 2007).
 Consent may appear most critical at the time when implementation of a large-scale activity is being considered (e.g., building a plant), but it may also be key to early research stages.
-Processes of participation and consent-seeking should be ongoing from early stages throughout later stages of research and deployment and should be iterative as activities, proposals, and plans evolve.
-While this chapter focuses primarily on early-stage research, consent will likely be an issue that increases in importance as later stages of research and operation unfold, as the magnitude of activities and affected groups continues to grow.
-Ultimately, if a group rejects a proposal or even conversation, following best practices means that "no" must be respected.
+Processes of participation and consent-seeking should be ongoing from early stages throughout later stages of research and deployment, and should be iterative as activities, proposals, and plans evolve.
+While this chapter focuses primarily on early-stage research, consent will likely be an issue that increases in importance as later stages of research and operation unfold, as the magnitude of activities, and affected groups, continues to grow.
+Ultimately, if a group rejects a proposal or even conversation, following best practices means that that 'no' must be respected.

-4 Post-engagement activities: making engagement transparent, accountable, and responsive
+4. Post-engagement activities: Making engagement transparent, accountable, and responsive

-The gold standard for societal engagement is to ensure that communication and learning is bi-directional and responsive and includes mutual learning across scientists and stakeholders.
-OAE projects will benefit from remaining open to change in research practice as a function of public engagement - indeed, researchers should ultimately be prepared to cease operations or move elsewhere if it becomes evident that the proposed project is not societally feasible in a given context.
-It will be essential to understand the many perceptual, value, and governance drivers of views that people hold, publics and experts alike, as these continue to prevail in thinking across many new technologies.
-A few principles to ensure that engagement is of high quality and responsive are outlined below.
+The gold standard for societal engagement is to ensure that communication and learning is bidirectional and responsive, and includes mutual learning across scientists and stakeholders.
+OAE projects will benefit from remaining open to change in research practice as a function of public engagement-indeed, researchers should ultimately be prepared to cease operations or move elsewhere if it becomes evident that the proposed project is not societally feasible in a given context.
+It will be essential to understand the many perceptual, value and governance drivers of views that people hold, publics and experts alike, as these continue to prevail in thinking across many new technologies.
+A few principles to ensure that engagement is of highly quality and responsive are outlined below.

-Make engagement two-way.
-For public engagement to be meaningful, it has to be incorporated back into the project to inform and shape the project moving forward.
+Make engagement two-way: For public engagement to be meaningful, it has to be incorporated back into the project to inform and shape the project moving forward.
 Achieving this will likely depend on the specifics (e.g., team size) of individual projects.
-A few things will be helpful in ensuring that this occurs: (1) regular collaboration and dialogue across social science and/or engagement teams with the broader team, such as regular feedback sessions and check-ins following the initial engagement activities; (2) involvement of social scientists or engagement specialists in decision-making processes to ensure that community views and priorities are meaningfully addressed; and (3) incorporation of specific community collaborators into a closer relationship with the research team (e.g., Indigenous leaders in local area) (for motivating engagement, see Maund et al., 2020).
-Projects may want to co-draft an explicit "two-way engagement statement" to encourage and improve transparency around commitments and plans (see https://www.energy.gov/sites/default/ files/2022-08/Creating%20a%20Community%20and% 20Stakeholder%20Engagement%20Plan_8.2.22.pdf, last access: 16 November 2023).
+A few things will be helpful in ensuring that this occurs: (1) regular collaboration and dialogue across social science and/or engagement teams with the broader team, such as regular feedback sessions and check-ins following the initial engagement activities, (2) involvement of social scientists or engagement specialists in decision-making processes to ensure that community views and priorities are meaningfully addressed, and (3) incorporation of specific community collaborators into closer relationship with the research team (e.g., Indigenous leaders in local area) (for motivating engagement, see (Rotman et al. 2012).
+Projects may want to co-draft an explicit 'two-way engagement statement' to encourage and improve transparency around commitments and plans (see Department of Energy 2022).
 One fundamental element of such two-way engagement is making data openly available and involving local communities in monitoring efforts.
-Researchers and funders should therefore explore opportunities for supporting platforms for community members to follow monitoring and maintain access to monitoring data (https://www.energy.gov/sites/default/files/2022-08/ Creating%20a%20Community%20and%20Stakeholder%

-20Engagement%20Plan_8.2.22.pdf, last access: 16 November 2023).
-Engagements that emphasize responsive, two-way engagements with local stakeholders have been shown to result in sustained mutual learning between experts and citizens and to improve community ownership and overall project outcomes (Ross et al., 2022).
+Researchers and funders should therefore explore opportunities for supporting platforms for community members to follow monitoring and maintain access to monitoring data (Department of Energy 2022).
+Engagements that emphasize responsive, twoway engagements with local stakeholders have been shown to result in sustained mutual learning between experts and citizens, and to improve community ownership and overall project outcomes (NREL 2022).